frontend-fun/react-hooks-typescript-tome/docs/1-setup/environment.md

 Otherwise, hopefully your changes will now be live on the website.
 You might need to do a hard-refresh.

 At this point in time, your setup is done.

-We are now ready for the FIRST TASK.
+Let's try the first task: [Branching Out &raquo;](../1-setup/branching.md)